-From September 2012 Orienteering is a part of The School Games.
 The School Games is made up of four levels of competition that provide a pathway for young people to progress and develop.
-The School Games provides a great opportunity to get more young people than ever before enjoying the benefits of Orienteering.
-Formats have been created for Primary and Secondary Intra and Inter School competition - these are listed below and downloadable supporting resources.
+Specific Orienteering School Games formats have been created for Primary and Secondary, Intra and Inter School competition - these are listed below along with downloadable supporting resources.

 Why Choose Orienteering?

 - From Pitch Orienteering that takes place on a standard football pitch to the traditional Orienteering Score Competition - the formats are simplified, progressive and varied so can provide a fun and exciting introduction to the sport as well as offer new ways of running the same competition.

 - Regardless of your type of pupil, their previous experience, or the experiences of your teachers/staff the Orienteering Formats can be tailored to any area (from indoor to your school grounds or local park) and cater for mapped or non-mapped sites.

-- Finding points and making choices develops self-belief, respect and team work and boys and girls can compete together so the sport is ideal for mixed abilities and various ages.
+- Finding points and making choices develops self-belief, respect and teamwork and boys and girls can compete together so the sport is ideal for mixed abilities and various ages.

 - Orienteering has a lot to offer in terms of raising achievement and numeracy and is great for meeting the developmental needs, both physical and mental, of pupils.
-Orienteering is also a cross curricular activity that can support subjects such as Maths, PE and Geography.
+Orienteering is also a cross-curricular activity that can support subjects such as Maths, PE and Geography.

 The Formats and Supporting Resources